Couby/rocket-bike-challenge/hardware/rpm.md

 # RPM sensor

 ## Introduction
-For this challenge, the idea is to cover the distance from earth to space station virtually.
+For this challenge, the idea is to cover the distance from earth to space station and moon virtually.
 To do so, we use a bike that's installed on a home trainer.
 Then all we have to do is to measure the distance we've gone  through and display it on a web page.